 The crux of the matter is this: research both the boxers and their opponents.
 Read articles, follow social media updates, watch fights firsthand, and listen to insights from experts.

-Now, if you really want to go all-in on the analytical part, you can gather data of recently matches and put them all in a table, then look to see if you see anything that stands out.
+Now, if you really want to go all-in on the analytical part, you can gather data from recent matches and put them all in a table, then look to see if anything stands out.

 Below is an example using a comprehensive comparison between Oleksandr Usyk and Tyson Fury leading up to their recent bout on December 21, 2024, in Riyadh, Saudi Arabia, where Usyk won by unanimous decision: